Recent Storm Damage Posts

 6/2/2022 (Permalink)

-Side of brick home with heavy rain falling.
 For help restoring your home after a water loss, call SERVPRO of Eastern Rockland County at 845-753-3730.

 SERVPRO of Eastern Rockland County is Here To Help after your home or business in the Rockland County, New York area suffers any water damage from flooding waters.
 We have commercial grade equipment, highly trained technicians and cleaning products specially formulated to clean any disaster.
 Here are some safety tips for you to follow to stay safe and prevent major water damage if possible.